 Other than bone strengthening, vitamin D foods can provide our body with many health benefits.
 One of these is keeping the function of our muscles that supports the bones.
 Also, it gives power to your immune system, making us resilient to diseases and other infections.

-Some research shows that vitamin D can prevent the risk of some cancers like colon, prostate, and breast.
+Some research shows that vitamin D prevents the risk of some cancers like colon, prostate, and breast.
 Also, it may contribute to the treatment of diabetes and heart-related diseases.

 Also, vitamin D high foods can lead to a healthy pregnancy.
 According to studies, vitamin D gives nutrients to pregnant women and neurodevelopment for babies.
 It also provides an immune system for both the mother and baby.